Strontium titanate: Synthesis

-powder of the required composition, and is then ground and sieved to ensure all particles are between 0.2–0.5 micrometres in size.
+powder of the required composition, and is then ground and sieved to ensure all particles are between 0.2 and 0.5 micrometres in size.

 The feed powder falls through the oxyhydrogen flame, melts, and lands on a rotating and slowly descending pedestal below.
 The height of the pedestal is constantly adjusted to keep its top at the optimal position below the flame, and over a number of hours the molten powder cools and crystallises to form a single pedunculated pear or boule crystal.
 This boule is usually no larger than 2.5 centimetres in diameter and 10 centimetres long; it is an opaque black to begin with, requiring further annealing in an oxidizing atmosphere in order to make the crystal colourless and to relieve strain.
 This is done at over 1000 °C for 12 hours.

 Thin films of SrTiO3 can be grown epitaxially by various methods, including pulsed laser deposition, molecular beam epitaxy, RF sputtering and atomic layer deposition.
 As in most thin films, different growth methods can result in significantly different defect and impurity densities and crystalline quality, resulting in a large variation of the electronic and optical properties.